I-Land: Representative Unit

 The trainees' third mission involves picking representatives for vocal and dance battles between the I-Landers and Grounders to test their sacrifice and ability to directly compete.
 If the Grounders win, six contestants will be dropped from the I-Land.
-If I-Landers wins, no contestants will be dropped.
+If I-Landers win, no contestants will be dropped.
 The trainees are given six days to prepare.

 Rain and Son Sung-deuk evaluate the I-Landers, and Zico, Pdogg, and DOOBU evaluate the Grounders as a midpoint check, three days before the test.
-The I-Landers won the battle; therefore, no I-Landers are moved to the Ground.
+The I-Landers won the battle; therefore, no I-Landers were moved to the Ground.